datacamp-content-public/657/chapter1.md

 ```

 At the most basic level, R can be used just like a calculator.
 All manner of mathematical operations are possible.

 `@instructions`
-- Instruction 1
-- Instruction 2
-- Instruction 3
-- Instruction 4
+- Run the code in the script window on the right by clicking the "Submit Answer" button
+- Ctrl + Shift + Enter also works

 `@hint`
 - Here is the hint for this setup problem.